vdsm/virtual-dsm/readme.md

         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vlan
     ```
-    And change the network of the container to `vlan` in your run command:
+    And change the network of the container to `vlan` in your run command or compose file:

     ```
      --network vlan --ip=192.168.0.100